vineethyalaka/c-project/README.md

 Connect the database to the Api Model and name it as you choose.
 Create the Api using Data Model.

+Install NuGet packages for Microsoft.AspNet.WebApi.Client 5.2.6

+and NuGet packages for Alertify JS

 Run the C# code.